-The District may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that they require supervision and treatment by:
+The District may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that s/he requires supervision and treatment by:

-- Being habitually truant and not attending school as required by part one of Article 65 of the Education Law. - Engaging in an ongoing or continual course of conduct that makes the student ungovernable or habitually disobedient and beyond the lawful control of the school. - Knowingly and unlawfully possessing marijuana in violation of Penal Law §221.05.
+- a.
+Being habitually truant and not attending school as required by part one of Article 65 of the Education Law. - b.
+Engaging in an ongoing or continual course of conduct that makes the student ungovernable or habitually disobedient and beyond the lawful control of the school. - c.
+Knowingly and unlawfully possesses marijuana in violation of Penal Law §221.05.
 A single violation of §221.05 will be a sufficient basis for filing a PINS petition.